yguitton/training-material/topics/admin/tutorials/onedata-configuration/tutorial.md

 ---
 layout: tutorial_hands_on

-title: "Configuring the Onedata integration (remotes, Object Store, BYOS, BYOD)"
+title: "Configuring the Onedata connectors (remotes, Object Store, BYOS, BYOD)"
 subtopic: data
 tags:
   - storage
 contributors:
   - lopiola
+  - bwalkowi

-time_estimation: "1h"
+time_estimation: "40m"
 level: Intermediate

 requirements:
   - type: "internal"
+    topic_name: galaxy-interface
+    tutorials:
+      - onedata-getting-started
+  - type: "internal"
     topic_name: admin
     tutorials:
-     - onedata-getting-started
       - ansible
       - ansible-galaxy

 questions:
-- How to configure different types of Onedata integration in Galaxy?
+- How to configure different types of Onedata connectors in Galaxy?
-- What are the differences between various Onedata configurations?
+- What are the differences between various Onedata connectors?
-- How to enable users to bring their own data and storage?
+- How to enable users to bring their own data and storage from Onedata?
 objectives:
 - Configure Generic and Specific Remote File Sources
 - Set up Onedata as an Object Store
 - Enable BYOD and BYOS templates for users
 key_points:
-- Galaxy supports four types of Onedata integration: Generic/Specific Remote File Sources and global/user Object Stores
+- Galaxy supports Onedata connectors for Remote File Sources and Object Stores
+- Both connectors can be predefined globally for a Galaxy server
 - BYOD and BYOS templates allow users to configure their own data sources and storage locations
 - Vault configuration is required for user-managed credentials
 ---